 opt-SNE was developed to solve two fundamental problems with t-SNE.
 The first is the tendency of large datasets to fail to produce useful embeddings.
 The second is the need to empirically search the algorithm parameter space to find optimal settings.

 It is common to observe the following benefits using the opt-SNE methodology compared to previously conventional strategies for running t-SNE:

 To see examples of the benefits listed above and for thorough background and discussion on this work, please read the paper available in Nature Communications.

 In order to build and run opt-SNE on any personal computer, navigate to the Multicore opt-SNE github repository and follow the directions there.
 Omiq is happy to offer free help with this process.
 Just reach out using the form below.

 2) On the Web

 For ease-of-use and performance considerations, opt-SNE is also available in the cloud-based OMIQ Data Science Platform.
 This requires neither installation of software nor experience with command-line interfaces.
-To get access to this service, sign up using the form below.
+To access this service, visit www.omiq.ai.